3.5 mm Audio Port

 - The X, Y, B, and A buttons are the only colored parts of the controller.

 - The controller also features a micro-USB cable at the top of the controller to enable charging while plugged into the console.
 It can also be used to connect the controller to a PC.

 Shared features between models 1697 and 1708:

 Features unique to the 1708:

-- The back plastic on the controller has a texture that is very different from both the 1537 and 1697.
+- The back plastic on the controller has a texture that is different from Model 1697/1537 controllers.

 - Microsoft offers the 1708 controller in White, Black, Green, Orange, Red and Blue as standard colors.
 Other color combinations (and options) are available through Xbox Design Lab for $20 more.